fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/06_pointers/07_c_strings.md

 }
 ```

-String literals can be implicitly converted to `const char*` (or other pointer-to-const-character types).
+String literals (character arrays) can be implicitly converted to `const char*` (or other pointer-to-const-character types).

 ```c++
 const char* str = "literal string of any length";
 ```

+### printing strings

-Additionally, streams can take character pointers and print them:
+Streams can take character pointers and print them:

 ```c++
 #include <iostream>